 - If your event is a mid/large scale event expecting to attract an attendance of over 500 (or if your event is considered to have additional risks) then please apply through the large scale event application process.

-There is a community event toolkit available for a full range of advice and guidelines to support you with organising a successful event.
+View our community event toolkit page which offers a full range of advice and guidelines to support you with organising a successful event.
 It is important to consider a number of aspects including health & safety, licensing and food legislation requirements.

 Contact the firstname.lastname@example.org with your event plans and details.

 What is the Safety Advisory Group?

 Safety Advisory Groups (SAG) were formed nationally as a result of some serious incidents at several events (such as Hillsborough 1989).
 In order to make sure your event is safe to operate within Telford & Wrekin you should get in touch with our Safety Advisory Group which includes representatives from:

 - West Mercia Police, Ambulance Service and Shropshire Fire & Rescue Service